-4.1.1 The health of the transplanted individuals of Bottlebrush Orchid were all in fair to good condition but with minor health issues on some individuals but overall these deficiencies did not have a large impact on their health.
-The two individuals of Incense Tree saplings were in poor (AS-02) and fair (AS-03) conditions.
-The individual AS-02 had dieback and dried, curled and falling leaves.
+4.1.1 The health of the transplanted individuals of Bottlebrush Orchid were all in fair to good condition.
+The minor deficiencies on some individuals did not have a large impact on their health.
+The two individuals of Incense Tree saplings were both in poor health condition.
+The individuals had dieback and fallen leaves.
 This could be due to transplantation shock brought about by the changes in the environment and the individual has not acclimated to these changes yet.
-Lastly, the transplanted cluster of Lamb of Tartary was also under poor health condition with more of its leaves have wilted and showed discoloration.
+Lastly, the transplanted cluster of Lamb of Tartary was also under poor health condition with a portion of its leaves have wilted and showed discoloration.
 As aforementioned, it takes time for newly transplanted plants to grow accustomed to the new environment of the recipient site.
-Therefore, signs of leaf discoloration and/or wilting, dehydration, and even die-off are expected.
+Therefore, signs of leaf discoloration and/or wilting, dehydration, and even dieoff are expected.